lsst/rtn-044/index.rst

 A seperate development Kubernetes cluster and production Kubernetes cluster are deployed.
 This allows for testing both operator functionality and configuration prior to deploying in production.

 The following are outstanding questions.

 - A Butler registry will be distinct for each data release.
 Will there be a seperate cluster per release or database?
 Will joins be needed across data registries?

 For scaling read replicas will be provisioned to handle the read load.
-Standby replicas are exposed through a seperate pooler read only instance.
+Standby replicas are exposed through a seperate PgBouncer read only instance.

 Version
 =======